Article Translations: (Spanish)

 Possible Complications and Treatments

-Although types of dwarfism, and their severity and complications, vary from person to person, in general a child's life span is not affected by dwarfism.
-Although the Americans with Disabilities Act protects the rights of people with dwarfism, many members of the short-statured community don't feel that they have a disability.
+Types of dwarfism, and their severity and complications, vary from person to person.
+In general, a child's life span is not affected by being little.
+The Americans with Disabilities Act protects the rights of people with dwarfism, but many members of the short-statured community don't feel that they have a disability.